Greg Penner: Career

 He worked as a financial analyst at Goldman Sachs.

-Prior to being named Walmart chairman, Penner held a variety of roles at Walmart.
+Prior to succeeding father-in-law Rob Walton as Walmart chairman, Penner held a variety of roles at Walmart.
 He started as a store employee and eventually became the CFO of Walmart Japan.
 He was appointed to the Walmart board of directors in 2008 and was named vice-chairman in 2014.

 Penner is the founder of Madrone Capital Partners, an investment firm located in Menlo Park, California.
 He is on the board of directors of Baidu, eHarmony, Hyatt Hotels, Teach for America, and co-chair of Charter School Growth Fund.

-On August 9, 2022, the NFL owners approved the purchase of the Denver Broncos by a syndicate consisting of Penner, his wife Carrie, S. Robson Walton, Condoleezza Rice, Mellody Hobson, and Sir Lewis Hamilton.
+On August 9, 2022, the NFL owners approved the purchase of the Denver Broncos by a syndicate consisting of Penner, his wife Carrie, father-in-law Rob Walton, Condoleezza Rice, Mellody Hobson, and Sir Lewis Hamilton.
 The next day, the Broncos announced that Penner would also be taking over as the team's new CEO after Joe Ellis stepped down from the position.
-In his role, Penner is operating head of the franchise.
-He will have primary responsibility for the Broncos' day-to-day football and business operations in collaboration with his partners in the Walton-Penner Family Ownership Group.
+In his role, Penner is the operating head of the franchise and the public face of the Walton-Penner Family Ownership Group.
+He has primary responsibility for the Broncos' day-to-day operations in collaboration with his partners.
+He is recognized as the team's controlling owner by the NFL, and represents the Broncos at league meetings.

 Personal life

-Penner is married to Carrie Walton Penner, the daughter of S. Robson Walton.
+Penner is married to Carrie Walton Penner, the daughter of Rob Walton.
 Penner met his wife while they were undergraduates at Georgetown University.
 They have four children and live in Atherton, California.